parse-community/docs/_includes/android/queries.md

 });
 ```

-If you want to retrieve objects where a field contains a `%{ParseObject}` that does not match a different query, you can use `whereDoesNotMatchQuery`.
+If you want to retrieve objects where a field contains a `ParseObject` that does not match a different query, you can use `whereDoesNotMatchQuery`.
 In order to find comments for posts without images, you can do:

 ```java
 ParseQuery<ParseObject> innerQuery = ParseQuery.getQuery("Post");